 COVID-19 continues to impact communities across the U.S. Given the national spread of this virus, skilled nursing care providers across the country and many right here in southern Indiana, are providing care to positive COVID-19 residents.
 We are committed to continue our collaborative efforts with the local and state health departments to limit the transmission of COVID-19 in our center.
 Diversicare has pandemic policies and procedures in place, and our team is working around the clock to be as prepared as possible.

 It has become abundantly clear that the number of asymptomatic carriers of COVID-19 has had a devastating impact on the rapid spread of COVID-19.
 These asymptomatic carriers are important to be identified so that we can effectively cohort our residents as well as the team members caring for them.
 For the safety of our residents and team members, we made the decision to test all residents, regardless of symptoms presenting because it is the right thing to do to help mitigate the spread of COVID-19.
 We believe 100% testing in our center was necessary to protect not only the residents in our center but also our community as a whole.

-At this time, Diversicare of Providence is caring for zero COVID-19 positive residents and has zero COVID-19 positive team members.
+At this time, Diversicare of Providence is caring for two COVID-19 positive residents and has five COVID-19 positive team members.
 We have informed residents and designated representatives and are committed to continue to provide updates on a regular basis.

 We cannot begin to express how appreciative we are to our dedicated team of caregivers.
 Early on, we implemented strict visitation policies at our center and screenings of all team members.
 They have continued to be committed to providing exceptional healthcare during this challenging time.
 They are our heroes!